 So long as you remain in the spell stance, the spell remains active, up to its normal duration or ending parameters.

 The spell requires the normal mana cost or resources, and must be a spell that can target you or a touched creature.
-If the spell is an instantons spell, you may cast it on yourself again as a bonus action in the next round so long as you remain in the stance.
+If the spell is an instantaneous spell, you may cast it on yourself again as a bonus action in the next round so long as you remain in the stance.

 Only you benefit from the spell woven into the stance, even if the spell was originally an area spell or a spell that affects multiple targets (in which case you are the only available target).
 If you enter a different stance, all the benefits of the spell stance end prematurely (as if the duration ended or as if you lost concentration, whichever appropriate).